Rishikesh-Jadhav/CMSC828I-Advanced-Techniques-in-Visual-Learning-Recognition/README.md

 6. **Generative Models and More:** In-depth exploration of 3D Scene Understanding, Primitives, and Reasoning.
 Study of 3D object recognition, including 3D Scene Understanding, 3D object primitives, and reasoning.
 Generative Models for image and data generation.
 Miscellaneous topics related to visual data mining and discovery.
 Ethical considerations in computer vision.

-Throughout the course, we engaged with a wide range of research papers, lectures, and assignments, which providing us with a comprehensive understanding of advanced techniques in visual learning and recognition.
+Throughout the course, we engaged with a wide range of research papers, lectures, and Projects, which providing us with a comprehensive understanding of advanced techniques in visual learning and recognition.
 The course covers foundational concepts, cutting-edge methods, and emerging trends in the field of computer vision and visual recognition.

-## 📄 Assignment List
+## 📄 Project List

-### [Assignment 1](https://github.com/Rishikesh-Jadhav/CMSC828I-Advanced-Techniques-in-Visual-Learning-Recognition/tree/main/Assignment1): Superpixels and Image Segmentation
+### [Project 1](https://github.com/Rishikesh-Jadhav/CMSC828I-Advanced-Techniques-in-Visual-Learning-Recognition/tree/main/Project1): Superpixels and Image Segmentation

-### [Results](https://github.com/Rishikesh-Jadhav/CMSC828I-Advanced-Techniques-in-Visual-Learning-Recognition/blob/main/Assignment1/rjadhav1(119256534)cmsc828I_fall2023_HW1.ipynb) : Contains the notebook wih the outputs of the given task.
+### [Results](https://github.com/Rishikesh-Jadhav/CMSC828I-Advanced-Techniques-in-Visual-Learning-Recognition/blob/main/Project1/rjadhav1(119256534)cmsc828I_fall2023_HW1.ipynb) : Contains the notebook wih the outputs of the given task.

-- **Implementation and Learnings from Assignment 1**:
+- **Implementation and Learnings from Project 1**:

-  1. **Dataset**:Used the Microsoft Research Cambridge Object Recognition Image Database (MSRC Object Categorization Dataset) for the assignment.
+  1. **Dataset**:Used the Microsoft Research Cambridge Object Recognition Image Database (MSRC Object Categorization Dataset) for the Project.

   2. **Superpixel Segmentation**: Understood the concept of superpixel segmentation, which involves grouping similar pixels into coherent regions or superpixels, simplifying image analysis.
      - #### Kmeans Clustering Output